• Skip to main content

 • Facebook

-We had a huge rain storm yesterday, so instead of our usual run-around at the park and leisurely walk home from school we ran for cover.
-While we were running I racked my brain for some rainy day crafts to do with the boys in case they needed some quick and easy entertainment at home.
+We had a huge rain storm yesterday, so instead of our usual run-around at the park followed by a leisurely walk home from school, we ran for cover.
+While we were running I racked my brain for some rainy day crafts to do with the boys indoors in case they needed some quick and easy entertainment at home.

 We ended up working on the science of color experiment from our latest Kiwi Crate.
 We love KiwiCo crates because they are a craft box for moms like me who "can't deal with crafts"!
 (Read my post about our total adoration of Kiwi Crate here.)